ansys/pydynamicreporting/doc/source/index.rst

 Introduction
 ------------
-Ansys Dynamic Reporting provides the report generator technologies that are used in many Ansys products.
-It allows you to collect data in multiple formats from different sources, aggregate it, analyze it, and display it in highly interactive reports.
+Ansys Dynamic Reporting, previously documented as `Nexus`_, provides the report generator technologies that are used in several Ansys products.
+Ansys Dynamic Reporting allows you to collect data in multiple formats from different sources, aggregate it, analyze it, and display it in highly interactive reports.

 Here are some key features of Ansys Dynamic Reporting: